-To learn more, our new Frost & Sullivan authored white paper, Ransomware: The Pervasive Business Disruptor, outlines the drivers and impacts of the most important cybersecurity threats facing your organisation.
-It provides a summary of the latest research on ransomware and offers guidance on how to limit that risk.
-We would encourage you to download your free copy of the report today.
+Our Frost & Sullivan authored white paper, Ransomware: The Pervasive Business Disruptor, describes the most pressing cyberthreats you face today.
+It summarises the latest research on ransomware and guides you to limit that risk.
+A good first step is to download your free copy today.

 Be a catalyst for change

-As our white paper highlights, ransomware is now the biggest cybersecurity threat facing industry.
-Once activated, ransomware can ‘lock’ your users out of business files and folders until a fee is paid to the attacker.
-This form of attack is highly effective and growing in popularity.
-The benefits for hackers are clear: This is a lucrative business, and the cybercriminals behind ransomware attacks are constantly innovating new methods to exploit weaknesses in their victims’ infrastructure.
+Our white paper also shows that ransomware is now the biggest cyberthreat in the industry.
+Ransomware ‘locks’ users out of their business files and folders until they pay the attacker a fee.
+This type of attack usually works well and occurs increasingly often.
+The benefits for hackers are clear: it’s a lucrative business.
+So, ransomware criminals are constantly trying new ways to exploit weak infrastructure.

-Having a realistic understanding of the risks facing your organisation is an essential part of the preparation you need to take.
-While every business faces the threat of ransomware, it’s important to understand that certain sectors are more regularly targeted.
-Our research found that 77% of ransomware targets are found in just four industries: business and professional services, government, healthcare and retail.
+Gaining a view of the risks your business faces is a crucial step.
+Every business can be threatned by ransomware, but certain sectors are more regularly targeted.
+Our research found that 77% of ransomware targets are from just four industries: business and professional services, government, healthcare, and retail.

-It’s also important to understand how you are likely to be attacked.
-Our research reaffirms the widely-held notion that humans are the weakest link in a company’s cybersecurity defences.
-Phishing attacks, social engineering and ransomware are almost all delivered through the mistakes of individual employees.
+You also need to understand how you’re likely to be attacked.
+Our research supports the view that people are the weak link in any company’s defences.
+Phishing attacks, social engineering, and ransomware almost all happen through individual human errors.

 3. Get executive buy-in

-- Raising the issue with your line manager and attempt to elevate it to board meetings
+- pressing the issue with your line manager and trying to raise it to board level

-- Compile latest research (download our whitepaper and infographic today) and threats to your organisation and supply these to business leaders
+- compiling the latest research and threats (download our whitepaper today) and supplying this to your leaders

-- Put together a comprehensive plan for your business
+- putting together a comprehensive plan for your business

-Finally, when ‘selling’ the importance of upgrading your cybersecurity strategy, emphasise the costs of downtime, not ransoms.
-For larger businesses, a $1,000 ransom may not feel like an enormous outlay.
-However, in the context of a day (or more) of lost work, the costs could spiral into the tens or even hundreds of thousands of dollars.
+Finally, when ‘selling’ the importance of upgrading your cybersecurity plan, emphasise the costs of downtime, not ransoms.
+For larger businesses, a USD 1,000 ransom may not seem like much.
+But in the context of a day (or more) of lost work, the costs could spiral.

-Risks are less predictable than before and attackers are developing more sophisticated ways of breaching your defences.
-To adapt to this change, you will need a mature and complete approach to cybersecurity.
-This will require an understanding of the risks you face while gaining buy-in from organisational leaders.
-Once these basics are in place, you will be able to develop your strategy for an all-encompassing approach.
+Risks are less predictable than before and attackers are developing more clever ways of breaching your defences.
+To adapt, you’ll need a mature and complete approach to cybersecurity.
+You need to understand the risks you face, while gaining buy-in from your leaders.
+Building on this basis, you’ll soon be able to develop an all-round, effective security strategy.